Terms and Conditions

 (l) the other party’s financial position deteriorates to such an extent that in the Supplier’s reasonable opinion the Customer’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy.

-13.2 Without limiting its other rights or remedies, the Supplier may terminate the Contract with immediate effect by giving written notice to the Customer if (i) the Customer fails to pay any amount due under this Contract on the due date for payment; or (ii) the Supplier becomes aware that a Customer Change of Control is anticipated, in contemplation or has occurred (where the Supplier has not given its prior written consent to such Change of Control).
+12.2 Without limiting its other rights or remedies, the Supplier may terminate the Contract and/or any Statement of Work with immediate effect by giving written notice to the Customer if: (i) the Customer fails to pay any amount due under this Contract or any Statement of Work on the due date for payment; or (ii) the Supplier becomes aware that a Customer Change of Control is anticipated, in contemplation or has occurred (where the Supplier has not given its prior written consent to such Change of Control).

-13.3 Without limiting its other rights or remedies, the Supplier may suspend the supply of Services or all further deliveries of Goods under the Contract or any other contract between the Customer and the Supplier if the Customer fails to pay any amount due under this Contract on the due date for payment, the Customer becomes subject to any of the events listed in clause 13.1(b) to clause 13.1(l), or the Supplier reasonably believes that the Customer is about to become subject to any of them.
+12.3 Without limiting its other rights or remedies, the Supplier may suspend the supply of Services or all further deliveries of Goods under the Contract and/or any Statement of Work or any other contract between the Customer and the Supplier if the Customer fails to pay any amount due under this Contract on the due date for payment, the Customer becomes subject to any of the events listed in clause 12.1(b) to clause 12.1(l), or the Supplier reasonably believes that the Customer is about to become subject to any of them.